dwthurber/MSHE-Student-Resources/_info/register-for-courses.md

 ---
 title: "Register for Courses"
-description: "Use CAESAR to register for classes. "
+description: "Use CEASAR to register for classes. "
 categories:
   - academics
 ---